egr-401-402-capstone-2020-21/ItsClassified-Blog/index.md

 This week, the team set out to complete the following tasks

-- 4.2 Software Specification
+- Revise & Submit Final Version of Ethics Papers (Individual)
-- 4.3 Interface Specification
+- Create Trello Board on Github
-- 4.4 Component Specification
+- Populate Trello Board with Tasks on Github
-- 4.5 Data Specification
+- Identify datasets for image-recognition
-- 4.6 Algorithm Specification
+- Research Relevant Classifier Algorithms and create a Cohesive list
-- Setup Development Environment.
+- Refactor & Redesign the SRS for Group Merger.

 [Continue Reading Here...](blog2.md)